 A more detailed picture of the food chain is provided below.
-It is followed by two examples about the cost the farmer faces for bank transfers and as regards the continuation of the VAT chain.
+Two examples are given about the cost the farmer faces for bank transfers and the continuation of the VAT chain.

-The Albanian farming sector is and will continue to be part of the growing demand for quantity and quality in order to meet the needs of the population.
+The Albanian farming sector is and will continue to be part of the growing demand for quantity and quality to meet the population's needs.
 Even though agricultural statistics do not provide fully credible and accurate data, some of the figures about the farming sector show that the number of farms dealing with farming is 352 315; farms that mainly deal in cattle are 214 970, those that mainly deal in goats are 23 445 and in sheep are 47 039.
-The quantity of milk at an amount of 1 133 000 tonnes per year are produced by 358 000 cows, 1 896 000 sheep, and 904 000 goats37.
-Due to better management, there is a trend (even though a slow one) towards the reduction of the number of livestock and increase of milk and meat production.
+The quantity of milk at an amount of 1 133 000 tonnes per year are produced by 358 000 cows, 1 896 000 sheep, and 904 000 goats.
+Due to better management, there is a trend (even though a slow one) towards reducing the number of livestock and increasing milk and meat production.

 Approximately 80% (equals to 170 000 cattle farms) have from 2 to 4 cows, approximately 15% (equals to 35 000 cattle farms) have from 5 to 10 cows, approximately 4% (equals to 9000 cattle farms) have from 10 to 15 cows, and only 1% (equals to 2500 cattle farms) have over 15 cows.
-The milk is processed in dairy farms, the number of which has been roughly estimated to 450, out of which some 35% perform formal activity (are registered, with value added tax - VAT), while 65% perform informal activity.
+The milk is processed in dairy farms, which number has been roughly estimated to 450, out of which some 35% perform formal activity (are registered, with value added tax - VAT), while 65% perform informal activity.

-A direct payment system for area (subsidy scheme), at a total value of Euro 6 million, started to be applied for the first time in 2006.
-Currently, the Government's support for the agricultural sector is equal to Euro 12,5 million, which, in the case of farming, is addressed to farmers that are registered in accordance with the law (have a NIPT number), according to the VAT scheme, who perform the identification and registration (I & R) of livestock.

-A special regime has been designed for the formalisation of the agricultural producers and VAT compensation39.
-On the grounds of Instruction No. 19, the buyer of agricultural products is subject to VAT and other taxes, and follows a normal VAT regime.
+A direct payment system for the area (subsidy scheme), at a total value of Euro 6 million, started to be applied for the first time in 2006.
+Currently, the government's support for the agricultural sector is equal to Euro 12,5 million, which, in the case of farming, is addressed to farmers that are registered in accordance with the law (have a NIPT number), according to the VAT scheme, who perform the identification and registration (I & R) of livestock.
+A special regime has been designed for the formalisation of the agricultural producers and VAT compensation.
+Based on instruction No. 19, the buyer of agricultural products is subject to VAT and other taxes and follows a normal VAT regime.
 The buyer issues a VAT invoice for each agricultural product purchased from farmers (auto-invoice), which includes the seller (producer) of agricultural products, the NIPT of the seller, and other data as required in the official invoice form.
 The total amount of the invoice includes the amount paid to the farmer, comprising the farmer's compensation rate of 20%.
-This amount of 20% is intended to cover the VAT paid by farmers for the purchase of inputs and services for the production of agricultural products.
+This amount of 20% is intended to cover the VAT paid by farmers to purchase inputs and services for the production of agricultural products.

-Instruction of the Minister of Finance No. 26, dated 26.10.2015, specifies that the buyer does not have the right to charge 20% VAT in the event they do not prove the performance of compensation to the farmer through banking transactions (from the bank account of the buyer to the bank account of the farmer), or through the Albanian Postal Service.
+Instruction of the Minister of Finance no. 26, dated 26.10.2015, specifies that the buyer does not have the right to charge 20% VAT in the event they do not prove the performance of compensation to the farmer through banking transactions (from the bank account of the buyer to the bank account of the farmer) or the Albanian Postal Service.